GabrielHollberg/startup/README.md

 Simon Login -
 While working with the Simon Login portion of the Simon project I learned about cookies.
 I wasn't sure what the difference between cookies and localStorage was before, but now I know that cookies provide a secure way of storing data.
 Cookies are useful for important information like whether or not the user is logged in.
 LocalStorage is useful for less important things.
 I also learned more about javascript and how it can be used to connect multiple web services.

+Simon Websocket -
+While doing the Simon Websocket assignment I learned about the difference between using http requests and websocket. a websocket connection allows the server to send data and requests to the client as well as the other way around.
+This can be used to create different sorts of interactions between users.
+Chatting, taking turns, etc.